 ‘Suspected misconduct’ A circumstance where there is a concern that a person may have behaved in a way that is not consistent with the Code, but no investigation has commenced.
 (Distinct from ‘alleged misconduct’.)

-‘Suspension’ The action of standing an employee down from their duties while a misconduct process takes place, as set out in s.28 of the PS Act and regulation 3.10 of the PS Regulations.
+‘Suspension’ The action of standing an employee down from their duties while a misconduct process takes place, as set out in s.28 of the PS Act and s.14 of the PS Regulations.

-‘Suspension decision-maker’ A person to whom an agency head has delegated their power under s.28 of the PS Act and regulation 3.10 of the PS Regulations to decide whether an employee should be suspended from duty.
+‘Suspension decision-maker’ A person to whom an agency head has delegated their power under s.28 of the PS Act and s.14 of the PS Regulations to decide whether an employee should be suspended from duty.

 Further information